 ....comes alive with the addition of some resin doors and a party of Adventurers

 Flushed with the success of my Dungeon blocks I set about building an Egyptian version for my Ars Magica campaign.
 I went for the same size balsa wood but this time I cut smaller sections, none are longer than 30scale feet, and I made lots of special items that weren’t available in resin.
 To preserve my sanity I made the individual bricks a lot bigger too and painted them on in a regular pattern rather than the dungeon’s crazy paving style.

-The colours I used were a base coat of Humbrol 5062 leather than the lines were painted with Games Workshop Swamp Brown, Humbrol 5063 sand was used as the highlight colour.
+The colours I used were a base coat of Humbrol 5062 leather then the lines were painted with Games Workshop Swamp Brown, Humbrol 5063 sand was used as the highlight colour.